sidgarimella/conveyor/README.md

 ## Conveyor

-A set of tools that allow Jupyter notebook cell outputs to be computed and used in other notebooks and scripts.
+Compute and use Jupyter notebook cell outputs in other notebooks and scripts with just a couple lines of code.

 #### Use Cases